Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: Parafermionic observable

 The value~$5/8$ is chosen to render the contour integrals of $F$ null.
 It is specific to the self-avoiding walk model; similar observables exist for other models, where $5/8$ should be replaced with different values, see~\cite{Smi_Icm06,CaIk} and~\cite{DCSmi11} for a survey.

 The {\em partial discrete holomorphicity} stated in the next lemma is a crucial property of the parafermionic observable.
-Such an observable was first introduced by Smirnov for the FK-Ising model~\cite{Smi_Ising}, where it satisfies stronger relations and was used to prove the convergence of interfaces to~$\sle$ curves.
+The word {\em partial} here refers to the fact that Eq.~\eqref{eq-CR} below can be viewed as the property that the contour integral around each rhombus vanishes, though the analogous property around each vertex does not hold.
+The parafermionic observable was first introduced by Smirnov for the FK-Ising model~\cite{Smi_Ising}, where it satisfies stronger relations and in particular the contour integral around each face and around each vertex vanishes.
+In the FK-Ising model this observable used to prove the convergence of interfaces to~$\sle$ curves.
 Later, partial discrete holomorphicity was proved in case of the loop~$O(n)$ model~\cite{DCSmi10} on the hexagonal lattice and for the more general loop~$O(n)$ model with integrable weights~\cite{CaIk}.
 Here we state the partial discrete holomorphicity in the form given in~\cite[Lemma 3.1]{Gl}.

 \begin{lemma} The parafermionic observable~$F$ satisfies the following relation for each rhombus of~$\Rect_{T,L}(\Theta)$:

 where~$z_E$, $z_S$, $z_W$ and~$z_N$ are the midpoints of the edges of the rhombus, distributed as in Fig.~\ref{fig:CR}. \end{lemma}